Post By RelatedRelated Post

 When growth slows during hot, dry weather, rust appears on compacted, shady, or low fertility lawns.

 Initial small yellow flecks that develop into pustules releasing yellow, orange, red, or dark brown spores.
 From a distance, the turf appears orange or yellow, and the colored spore residue will rub off when touched.

 Provide appropriate fertilization and irrigation, prune low-hanging tree branches to reduce shade, maintain aeration, mow frequently, and bag clippings.
 Upgrade your lawn with a rust-resistant cultivar if the disease persists.

 This disease is caused by a fungus named Magnaporthepoae and infects and destroys grass roots.
 Grass growing in a sunny, hot lawn is the most common area for summer patch to develop.

 Wilted, dark green circular areas that are 1-2″ in diameter.
 In the second stage, the grass will turn a straw-brown color.
 The result of this may look like a “frog eye” pattern reaching 2-12″ in diameter.

 Management of summer patch is most effective when preventive measures are taken.
-Certain fungacides can help control summer patch when applied on 28 day intervals.
-For a list of reccomended fungacides, visit http://www.turffiles.ncsu.edu/diseases/summer_patch.aspx
+Certain fungicides can help control the summer patch when applied on 28-day intervals.
+For a list of recommended fungicides, visit http://www.turffiles.ncsu.edu/diseases/summer_patch.aspx